The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: -algebras of type

 It was argued that these quasi-primaries are the complete set of generators of the chiral algebra.
 These spectral considerations led \cite{Beem:2014kka} to conjecture that for a 6d $\mathcal{N}=(2,0)$ theory of type $\mathfrak{g}$, the meromorphic CFT obtained by the cohomological reduction $\rho$ is a quantum $\mathcal{W}_\mathfrak{g}$ algebra with central charge

 where the proportionality factor $c_{2d}(\mathfrak{g})/c_\mathfrak{g}$ is fixed by the abelian (2,0) theory and its reduction to a $\mathfrak{u}(1)$ affine current algebra.
-By $\WW_\mathfrak{g}$, we mean a $\WW$-algebra obtained via quantum Drinfel'd-Sokolov reduction of a simple Lie algebra $\mathfrak{g}$\footnote{There are other ways to arrive at $\WW_\mathfrak{g}$ from $\mathfrak{g}$, e.g. the coset construction.
-See \cite{Watts:1996iz,Campoleoni:2024ced} for pedagogical introductions.}.
-Loosely speaking, this procedure takes the affine Lie algebra $\hat{\mathfrak{g}}$ and imposes constraints on its generators with a BRST procedure.
+By $\WW_\mathfrak{g}$, we mean a $\WW$-algebra obtained via quantum Drinfel'd-Sokolov reduction of an affine Kac-Moody algebra $\hat{\mathfrak{g}}$\footnote{There are other ways to arrive at $\WW_\mathfrak{g}$, e.g. the coset construction, as described pedagogically in \cite{Watts:1996iz,Campoleoni:2024ced}.}.
+Loosely speaking, this procedure takes $\hat{\mathfrak{g}}$ and imposes constraints on its generators with a BRST procedure.
 The OPEs of the fields in the resulting BRST cohomology close on the algebra $\WW_\mathfrak{g}$.